Ann Rule

 Ann Rae Rule (née Stackhouse; October 22, 1931 – July 26, 2015) was an American author of true crime books and articles.

-She is best known for The Stranger Beside Me (1980), about the serial killer Ted Bundy, with whom Rule worked and whom she considered a friend, but was later revealed to be a murderer.
-Rule is also known for her book Small Sacrifices, about Oregon child murderer Diane Downs.
+She is best known for The Stranger Beside Me (1980), about the serial killer Ted Bundy, her co-worker and one-time friend, who was later revealed to be a murderer.
+Rule wrote over 30 true crime books, including Small Sacrifices, about Oregon child murderer Diane Downs.
 Many of Rule's books center on murder cases that occurred in the Pacific Northwest and her adopted home state of Washington.

 Early life and education

 Ann Rae Stackhouse was born on October 22, 1931, in Lowell, Michigan.
 She was one of two children of Sophie Marie (Hansen) and Chester R. Stackhouse.
 Her mother was a teacher, specializing in developmentally disabled children, and her father was a football and track and field coach.
 As Rule did during young adulthood, her family members had careers in law enforcement.
 Rule's grandfather and uncle were sheriffs in Michigan.
 Another uncle was a medical examiner and a cousin was a prosecutor.
 Rule spent summers with her grandparents doing volunteer work at the local jail.

 She graduated from Coatesville High School in Chester County, Pennsylvania and later earned an associate degree from Highline Community College in Des Moines, Washington.
 Rule also attended the University of Washington, studying creative writing, criminology and psychology.